solv-finance/solv-v2-market/README.md

 Solv Voucher Market is the DeFi application for users to sell or purchase Vouchers.

-This repository contains the core smart contracts of Solv V2 Market, along with their configuration files, initialization scripts and deployment information.
+This repository contains the core smart contracts for Solv V2 Market, along with their configuration files, initialization scripts and deployment information.

-For more information about Solv Protocol, please refer to:
+More information about Solv Protocol:

 - Official Website: [https://solv.finance](https://solv.finance)
 - Documentation: [https://docs.solv.finance/solv-documentation](https://docs.solv.finance/solv-documentation)